About Us

 And many, many teachers, administrators, and parents, we thank you.

-Jo Piltz, Catherine Rosasco-Mitchell, Danny Garcia, and John Holland (2012)
+Jo Piltz, Catherine Rosasco-Mitchell, Principal Danny Garcia, and John Holland (2012)

 William Prothero, Professor, UC Santa Barbara (2006-2018)